Why isn't my USB Over Network app working right?

 The USB Over Network app suddenly stopped letting me access devices remotely, even though it was working fine before.
 I’ve tried restarting everything and reinstalling the app, but nothing fixes the connection.
 I need help troubleshooting this problem as I really depend on this setup for work.

-Let’s put it bluntly: if you’re about to press that buy button for Fabulatech, brace yourself.
+If you’re about to press that buy button for Fabulatech, brace yourself.
 Eight connected devices?
 That’s $599.95.
-Yeah, you read that right—almost six Benjamins.
-I legit double-checked the website because I couldn’t believe it.
 Compared to USB Network Gate, you’re paying three to four times more for basically the same core functionality.
-Stack that up with other bills, and you’ve got to wonder if remote USBs are secretly a luxury hobby.

 Here’s one thing that gets me every time: want Remote Desktop Protocol (RDP) integration?
 Fabulatech splits that off into a whole different product.
 No, it’s not bundled.
-Yes, that is as annoying as it sounds.
-You already paid an arm and a leg, now go fish for another wallet if you need RDP passthrough.
-In practice, this means you’re piecing together your workflow with duct tape and hope—because “just works” is apparently not in their vocabulary.
+This means you’re piecing together your workflow with duct tape and hope—because “just works” is apparently not in their vocabulary.

-Meanwhile, USB Network Gate brought way more straight to the table without forcing me to play “guess the add-on.”
-They actually build in Android support.
+Meanwhile, USB Network Gate brought way more straight to the table.
 I plugged in my phone and—surprise—it actually worked.
 No hunting around obscure message boards or forking out for some hidden upgrade.

-When I first saw the USB Network Gate installer size, I braced for bloat.
-But honestly, it does a lot.
-You get wide compatibility, multiple platforms, and (again) that Android integration that’s actually practical.
-And while it’s not the budget option in a college kid sense, the price won’t ruin your weekend plans either.
+With USB Network Gate, you get broad compatibility, support for multiple platforms, and (again) that Android integration that’s actually practical.
+And the price won’t ruin your weekend plans either.

 Quick list of stuff people think they’ve checked, but often miss:

-- Driver shenanigans: USB device drivers can silently bork themselves.
-Remove (as in, uninstall from Device Manager) and reinstall those bad boys, especially if you plugged the device into different ports lately.
+• Driver shenanigans: USB device drivers can silently bork themselves.
+Remove (as in, uninstall from Device Manager) and reinstall.

-- LAN shifty moves: If you’re talking remote, are both PCs still in the same subnet?
-Simple, but you’d be amazed how often DHCP gives one a new IP and suddenly the universe explodes.
-Hardcoding an IP or checking router logs might expose the ultimate traitor.
+• LAN shifty moves: If you’re talking remote, are both PCs still in the same subnet?
+Simple, but you’d be amazed how often DHCP gives one a new

 Anyway, if after ALL of the above (and after disabling your firewalls/AV for a minute) the thing still won’t connect, you might be facing real hardware failure either in the USB controller or the networking hardware itself.